-34. The starting point for land cover tables is the classification of opening and closing stocks of all land in the country by land cover.
-These data form the foundation of the Physical Asset Account for land cover and the land cover change matrix as described in SEEA-CF.

-35. The Land cover change matrix (see Table 4) shows the area of different land cover types at the beginning of the reference period (opening stock), the net increases and net decreases according to the land cover type it was converted from (in the case of increases), or what it was converted to (in the case of decreases), and finally, the area covered by different land cover types at the end of the reference period (closing stock).
-The table shows, for example, that between opening and closing stocks the area of crops grew from 7,756 to 8,454 thousand hectares, comprising additions to crop area from grassland (643,000 ha), tree covered area (12,000 ha) and regularly flooded areas (43,000 ha).
-The table also shows the corresponding reductions (as negative numbers) to the areas of grasslands, tree covered area and regularly flooded areas.
+- 31. The accounts described to this point provide opening and closing balances by type of land classification, based either on cover or use.
+An extension of this would be to present information on changes which cross classifies the opening and closing classes for basic observation units and identifies those that have changed.
+This allows one to present a change matrix showing how land units evolved from one classification to another during a given period. - 32.
+The Land cover change matrix shows the area of different land cover types at the beginning of the reference period (opening stock), the net increases and net decreases according to the land cover type it was converted from (in the case of increases), or what it was converted to (in the case of decreases).
+Summing the rows will give the net overall change for each class of land cover during the period, which is shown in the second last column.
+Finally, the area covered by different land cover types at the end of the reference period (closing stock) is shown on the right.
+The table shows, for example, that between opening and closing stocks the area of herbaceous crops grew from 271,217 to 276,047 thousand hectares, comprising additions to crop area from grassland (4,677,000 ha) and a loss of (147,000 ha) to artificial surfaces.

-&lt;sup>5 If total land area changes due to any of these rare circumstances, all data outputs and the associated metadata should clearly indicate the size and reason for the change.
+5 If total land area changes due to any of these rare circumstances, all data outputs and the associated metadata should clearly indicate the size and reason for the change.